anthonychu/melcher/content/draft/2019-10-16-1-Year-At-Microsoft/index.md

 Now, one year in the role, I help customers on their Azure cloud journey:

 * finding the right architecture to solve business and technical problems
-* bridging the gap between customer and product development groups, priotizing the right things and making thinks right
+* bridging the gap between customer and product development groups,
+prioritizing the right things and making things right
 * evangelizing Azure
 * sharing best practices and new technologies
 * helping onboard new customers and colleagues